HunterGhost27/Stats-Configurator/Documentation/Extensive-Documentation.md

 The mod uses the script-extender's _debug-console_ to display a lot of useful information.
 The console is also used to input [console-commands](#console-commands).
 The _debug-console_ can be enabled by setting `CreateConsole` to `true` in `OsirisExtenderSettings.json`.
-Alternatively, if you use LaughingLeader's Mod-Manager, you can go to `Settings>Preferences>Script-Extender` and `Enable Console Window`.
+Alternatively, if you use [LaughingLeader's Mod-Manager](https://github.com/LaughingLeader-DOS2-Mods/DivinityModManager), you can go to `Settings>Preferences>Script-Extender` and `Enable Console Window`.
 Then `Export Settings`.

-## Config File and ConfigData File
+## Config Files and ConfigData File

-**Config-File** and **ConfigData File** refer to two separate files. **Config-File** (default: `Config.json`) is what users write their configurations in.
-This file is used to apply configurations from the mod-menu.
-The **ConfigData File** (default: `ConfigData.json`) on the other hand is compiled from all available configuration data, _user-created_ or _mod-created_.
+**Config-File** and **ConfigData File** refer to two separate files. **Config-Files** (default: `Config.json`) are what users write their configurations in.
+These files are used to apply configurations from the mod-menu.
+The **ConfigData File** (default: `ConfigData.json`) on the other hand is compiled from all available configuration data.
 The **ConfigData** file is not meant to be directly edited by the user, it is used to store data in a more consolidated format and read automatically during `ModuleLoading` event if [**StatsLoader**](#statsloader) is `enabled`.
 ConfigData is also where the mod stores any persistent cache.

-This document will always refer to the **ConfigFile** unless explicitly stated otherwise. loading configuration, configs or configuration-profile all refer to the **ConfigFile**.
-Basically, if the documentation asks for manual-intervention, it means the **ConfigFile**.
+This document will always refer to the **ConfigFiles** unless explicitly stated otherwise. loading configuration, configs or configuration-profile all refer to the **ConfigFiles**.
+Basically, if the documentation asks for manual-intervention, it means the **ConfigFiles**.
 Anything else is probably automatically handled by the mod in **ConfigData**.

 ## Host and Client Contexts